-P.S That photo of the four of us is one of my most favourite memories from our 3 months in Italy together.
-This square was just near our apartment in Lucca, and it was captured by our friend Cody, who has just become a Mum!
+PS: That photo of the four of us is one of my most favourite memories from our three months in Italy together.
+This square was just near our apartment in Lucca, and it was captured by our friend Cody, who has just become a mum!

 Happy Mother’s Day.

-- Written by Lisa Stephenson, Founding Director, The Coach Place Global.
+– Lisa Stephenson, Founding Director, The Coach Place Global

 Mum to James, William and Mabel.
 Daughter to Sandra.